erica-scarpa/VE/readme.md

 The various manuscripts and excerpts collectively exhibit a consistent structure, albeit with some variations.
 The Sumerian words are arranged following an acrographic order (*i.e.* by sign shape) and  most bilingual lists are divided into sections that gather words commencing with the same logogram.
 For instance, in [[Manuscript A-1]], the list commences with [[Section NINDA]], followed by [[Section KA]], [[Section SAG]], and so forth.
 Each of these sections encompasses numerous words that start with the corresponding logogram.

 Certain words are accompanied by a [gloss](https://www.merriam-webster.com/dictionary/gloss#dictionary-entry-3) in Eblaite.
 These glosses occasionally serve as direct translations, although paraphrases also appear.
-In some bilingual compositions, a *glossenkeil* (here denoted as ✽) is introduced.
-This symbol conventionally denotes Semitic translations, allowing for a clear differentiation from Sumerian entries.
+In some bilingual compositions, a *glossenkeil* (a small 𒀹, here marked as ✽) is introduced.
+This sign conventionally denotes Semitic translations, allowing for a clear differentiation from Sumerian entries.
 A glossed entry looks as follows:

 |          |                               |        |
 | -------- | ----------------------------- | ------ |